 Been researching this topic recently with my new Wharfedale Jade 5 speakers.
 I am trying to find the best way to single wire to the Jade's biwire terminals with jumpers in use.
 Wharfedale's user manual advices to connect the positive cable to treble terminal and negative cable to bass terminal.
 This is consistent with many of the posts in this thread, and also with advice given on The Chord Company's and Audioquest's website.
 However I came across this http://www.nordost.com/downloads/NorseJumperinstructions.pdf which proposes the opposite ie. positive cable to bass terminal and negative cable to treble terminal.

 I did give the Nordost way a shot and seem to prefer this method to the one in Wharfedale's user manual.
 I wonder if anyone else has tried this?
 For those currently using the cross wiring method, it's something worth a try, after all it costs nothing other than time.

-Naim CD5 XS with Flatcap 2, Audio Research SP16L, Bryston 3B SST, Wharfedale Jade 5, cables from Audience, ASI and Kimber
+Naim CD5 XS with Flatcap 2, Audio Research SP16L, Bryston 3B SST, Spendor D7, cables from ASI and Kimber

 Hi there - just curious to know what the tellurium cable was like when u terminated it - amything unusal or just two strands of copper wire?
 How thick etc?